 Noise by Part of Cutten

 Average noise levels for Cutten residents, grouped by direction from the center of Cutten.
-Northern Cutten carries the highest population-weighted average; Eastern Cutten carries the lowest.
-Just 3% of residents in Eastern Cutten live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Northern Cutten.
+The highest population-weighted average is in northwestern Cutten; the lowest is in southern Cutten, where just 1% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Central Cutten